ember-learn/guides-source/guides/release/configuring-ember/feature-flags.md

 When a developer adds a new feature to the `canary` channel (i.e. the `main` branch on GitHub), they also add an entry to [`FEATURES.md`](https://github.com/emberjs/ember.js/blob/main/FEATURES.md) explaining what the feature does, and linking to their originating pull request.
-This list is kept current, and reflects what is available in each channel (`release`, `beta`, and `canary`).
+This list is kept current and reflects what is available in each channel (`release`, `beta`, and `canary`).

 ## Enabling At Runtime